 STEP 3

-Scoop out the mutton recipe pieces, keeping the bones and the pieces separate.
-I confess a lamb stew does take time and our what is mutton page is the exception that proves the rule; this is not good fast, made fast.
+Scoop out the mutton pieces, keeping the bones and the meat separate.
+I confess a lamb stew does take time; it is the exception that proves the rule; this is not good food, made fast.

-Add a little more olive oil to your skillet, and cook the onions, garlic and thinly sliced fresh ginger on low heat until golden brown.
-If you are making Indian mutton recipes, this is the stage where you add the curry powder, the masala, the dhania powder, the curry leaves, cinnamon, your favourites.
+Add a little more olive oil to your skillet, and cook the onions, garlic and thinly-sliced fresh ginger on low heat until golden brown.
+If you are making Indian mutton recipes, this is the stage where you add the curry powder, the masala, and dhania; the curry leaves and cinnamon too.

 STEP 4